odkr/sucgi/BUILDING.rst

 The *makefile* supports the following 'phony' targets:

 all
-    Synonym for "sucgi" and the default target.
+    Alias for "sucgi" and the default target.

 analysis
     Analyse the code with cppcheck and flawfinder, if they are installed.

 check
     Perform tests.
 Must be run as the superuser to perform all tests.